 Prepare a planting area in full sun where your Washingtonia will be able to grow to 100 feet tall without hitting power lines or nearby buildings.
 Also allow room for this tree's 25 to 30 foot spread.
 Dig a planting hole at least twice the size of your young tree's rootball, using a round-point shovel.
 Combine a ratio of 4-to-1 native soil to organic compost.

 Water your new palm thoroughly with 4 to 5 gallons of water to drench the soil after planting it.
 Keep the soil moist, but not soggy, until the tree shows signs of new growth, which will be evident when small green fronds emerge from the growing tip of the tree.
-After two to three months, after the root system becomes established, limit the amount of water you give it because it is a desert plant.
+After two to three months, when the root system becomes established, limit the amount of water you give it because it is a desert plant.
 Reduce water further during winter.

 Fertilize your Washingtonia with a water-soluble fertilizer or granular, timed-release plant food that's formulated specifically for palms, according to soil-test recommendations.
 The fronds need nitrogen for effective photosynthesis and to maintain a green color, the roots need phosphorous for strength and to retain nutrients and the the entire plant needs potassium to help strengthen it and resist disease.